Banks, credit unions, insurance companies,

 - Open DNS Manager → Expand your servername → Forward Lookup Zone → Right click the zone you want to audit → Properties → Security (Tab) → Advanced (Button) → Auditing (Tab) → Add Principal "Everyone" → Type "Success" → Applies to "This object and all descendant objects" → Permissions → Select the following check boxes: Write all properties, Delete, Delete Subtree → Click "OK".

 - Look for Event ID 4662 with Object Type: dnsNode in your Security Event log in order to track DNS records deletion.

 Accidental or malicious deletion of DNS records is one important cause of IT service unavailability.
 For instance, if a DNS record is deleted from a domain controller, users might not be able to log in, and the deletion of SharePoint DNS records can make internal corporate resources unavailable.
-Ongoing monitoring of DNS record deletions enables IT administrators to quickly spot such incidents so they can remediate changes that might put system configurations and data at risk, and avoid authentication errors, failed access attempts and system downtime.
+Ongoing monitoring of DNS record deletions enables IT administrators to quickly spot such incidents so they can remediate changes that might lead to system downtime, authentication errors and failed access attempts.

-Netwrix Auditor for Windows Server provides key details on activity in your Windows–based OS, including the deletion of DNS records.
-It provides detailed information on every change, such as when it occurred, who made it and what exactly was changed, and also notifies IT staff by sending them email alerts on every deletion of DNS records.
-In addition, the application automatically collects, consolidates and archives all logs, so you can audit events, user logons, remote desktop sessions and much more.
+Netwrix Auditor for Windows Server provides key details on activity across your Windows servers, including the deletion of DNS records.
+It provides detailed information on every change, including when it occurred, who made it and what exactly was changed.
+The application also notifies IT staff by sending them email alerts on every deletion of DNS records.
+And you can store your complete audit trail securely in the cost-effective two-tiered (file-based + SQL database) AuditArchive for more than 10 years.